tylercodes-11/recipeapp/README.md

 # Recipe API App

 Welcome to the Recipe API App!
-With this application, you can search for a wide variety of recipes using an external recipe API.
+With this application, you can shuffle through a wide variety of recipes using an external recipe API.
+Great when you just can't decide what you want to cook!
 If you're looking for some cooking inspiration, this app has you covered.

 ## How to Use